 Note: Diplomas of students in financial arrears will be held until their financial obligations to the University are fulfilled and they have been cleared by the Bursar.
 You may contact the Office of the Bursar to discuss your financial status at the University.

-- Diplomas are issued only once, subject to the exceptions noted below.
-In order to assure the absolute integrity of the document, the University will under no circumstances issue a duplicate of an outstanding original.
+- Diplomas are issued only once.
+To assure the absolute integrity of the document, the University will under no circumstances issue a duplicate of an outstanding original.

-- In the event your diploma is lost or damaged, the University will supply, upon proper deposition and the payment of a fee to cover the cost, a replacement diploma.
-Before issuing the replacement we require the return of the damaged diploma, or such portions of it as are available; or, in the case of loss or complete destruction, the submission of a notarized affidavit.
+- In the event a diploma is lost or damaged, the University will supply, upon proper deposition and the payment of a fee to cover the cost, a replacement diploma.
+Before issuing the replacement, we require photo proof of the damaged diploma, or such portions of it as are available; or, in the case of loss or complete destruction, the submission of a notarized affidavit.

-- Please note: Replacement diplomas for the School of Engineering are only issued with the institution name as it appeared on the original diploma at the time of conferral.
+- Replacement diplomas for the School of Engineering are only issued with the institution name as it appeared on the original diploma at the time of conferral.

 Change of Name After Graduation